 As per the scriptures, the universe has three regions namely the sky, earth and nether.
 Mahakal is the Lord of earth.
 Of all the 12 Jyotirlingas, it’s just the Mahakal which is called the Lord of earth as well as death.

-The current temple of Mahakaleshwar is situated near a lake set upon a roomy courtyard surrounded by gigantic walls.
+The current Mahakaleshwar Jyotirlinga temple is situated near a lake set upon a roomy courtyard surrounded by gigantic walls.
 It has a total of five levels, with one being underground.

-All the devotees desire to be a part of the Bhasma Arti in Mahakaleshwar.
+All the devotees desire to be a part of the Bhasma Arti in Mahakaleshwar Jyotirlinga temple.
 Mahakal and Bhasma Arti are identical with each other.
 Mahakaleshwar is the sole Jyotirlinga temple, where this arti is performed.

 In the Mahakal Shiv temple located in Ujjain on the banks of River Kshipra, at 4 AM puja is performed.
 After Abhishek, Chitabhasm (Ash of cemetery) is applied all over Mahakal.